 Client S faced charges of Reckless Driving and DUII, based on the police officer’s allegation that he had failed to stop at a flashing red light.
 The client blew three times the legal limit on the breath test.
-I challenged the police officer’s conduct at the time of the stopping of my client, and demonstrated that the officer was incorrect about certain key facts in the case.
+I challenged the police officer’s conduct at the time of the stopping of my client and demonstrated that the officer was incorrect about certain key facts in the case.
 Using evidence from the city traffic engineer, I demonstrated that there was no flashing red light at the intersection in question.
-The judge granted my Motion to Suppress evidence, and the entire case was thrown out.
+The judge granted my Motion to Suppress Evidence, and the entire case was thrown out.

-Proactive and aggressive advocacy on our client’s behalf at the Implied Consent hearing resulted in dismissal of the client’s criminal charge.
+Proactive and aggressive advocacy on our client’s behalf at the Implied Consent hearing resulted in the dismissal of the client’s criminal charge.

 Client V was arrested in his home on suspicion of DUII.
 The arrest was based on an anonymous tip on the part of another motorist, who phoned in a complaint to the police.
 When the police arrived at the client’s home, they entered the home in violation of the client’s Constitutional rights.
 Based on the testimony at the client’s Implied Consent hearing, I persuaded the prosecuting attorney to dismiss the case.